billvb/billvb.github.io/index.md

 layout: base
 ---

-I spend most of my time in the flight software group at the Johns Hopkins University Applied Physics Lab, where I work on a range of projects involving spaceflight cyber security, autonomous fault-management spacecraft systems, and enterprise process-engineering software.
+I am a software engineer in the flight software group at the Johns Hopkins University Applied Physics Lab located outside of Washington, DC.
+My current projects involve exploring the vulnerabilities of spacecraft to cyber attacks, as well as advancing a model-based approach to spacecraft and UAV fault-management systems.

-Over the past couple years I was involved with DTN as it applies to space networks (the "Interplanetary Internet"), and last spring served as a flight controller in the Mission Operations team for the NASA Van Allen Probes mission.
+Over the past couple years I was involved with DTN as it applies to space networks &mdash; the "Interplanetary Internet" &mdash; and last Fall served as a flight controller during the launch and commissioning of the NASA Van Allen Probes mission.

-Recently I took up a position on a part time basis with Skyline Innovations, a renewable energy startup located in downtown DC, where I advise in the design and development of their software infrastructure.
+Recently I started working on a part-time basis with Skyline Innovations, a solar energy startup based in downtown DC.
+Specifically, I am designing and implementing a hardware-software system necessary for enabling a new line of business for the company that remotely and reliably measures power-generation from solar installations.

 <hr />

-The goal of this website is to serve as a wrapper to my resume, and be a point of visibility for potential colleages, clients, or partners to familiarize themselves with my work and experience.
+The best way to reach me is through e-mail.

 Bill Van Besien &middot; [vanbesien@gmail.com](mailto:vanbesien@gmail.com)